n8n-io/n8n-docs/docs/nodes/nodes-library/core-nodes/SSETrigger/README.md

 # SSE Trigger

-The SSE Trigger node is used to receive the server-sent event.
-This is a trigger node.
+Server-Sent Events (SSE) is a server push technology enabling a client to receive automatic updates from a server via HTTP connection.
+The SSE Trigger node is used to receive server-sent events and is a trigger node.

 ## Node Reference

-1. ***URL***: This field specifies the URL to receive the server-sent event from.
+***URL***: This field specifies the URL from which to receive the server-sent events.

 ## Example Usage

-This workflow allows you to receive a server-sent event.
-You can also find the [workflow](https://n8n.io/workflows/639) on the website.
+This workflow allows you to receive server-sent events using the SSE Trigger node.
+You can also find the [workflow](https://n8n.io/workflows/639) on n8n.io.
 This example usage workflow would use the following node.
 - [SSE Trigger]()

 The final workflow should look like the following image.